-- You are reviewing the Upper State University program against General Criteria ONLY.
+- You are reviewing the Upper State University program against General Criteria for your commission ONLY.

-- This review may take up to eight (8) hours to complete.
+- This review may take eight (8) or more hours to complete.

 REMINDER: The following MUST be completed no later than four (4) weeks before the PEVC Face-to-Face Training: